Building a 5$ macropad

 - exacto knife (1$ from ali)

-- tweezer helps too (metal or something what doesn't melt near a hot soldering iron)
+- tweezer helps too (metal or something that resists the heat of a hot soldering iron)

 - needle/pin to mark the cutouts

 Buy or order the stuff listed above.
 If you have to order it from abroad spend the next weeks with reading, learning and planning.
 Or you can start with making the plate in the meantime.